barnex/barnex.github.io/bruteray/index.md

 I.e., if our eye was positioned at a ray's start and we looked along the ray's direction, then we would see the color returned by the light field.

 ![lightfield](lightfield.png)
-*The light field of a scene encodes the color seen by any given ray.*
+*The light field of a scene returns the color seen by any given ray.*

 In Go this can be expressed as: